3D Metal printer information

-SLM (Selective Laser Melting) – Is a form of additive manufacturing, using powder bed 3D printing technology.
+Selective Laser Melting (SLM) is a form of additive manufacturing that uses powder bed 3D printing technology.
 It is ideal for rapid prototyping of complex geometry parts.
 The principle around this type of manufacturing is that a high power laser melts layers of metal powder to one another, building parts layer by layer.
 These layers of powder are very thin – (30-50µm or 0.03-0.05mm) therefor build times vary significantly - depending greatly on overall build volume, material type and size of the part.
-Parts can be welded, machined & polished afterwards to increase surface finish, tolerance, detail & appearance.
+Parts can be welded, machined & polished afterwards to increase surface finish, tolerance, detail and appearance.

 - Build area 125mm L x 125mm W x 125mm H